sotakal/inkdrop-dont-need-status/README.md

-# inkdrop-dont-need-status
+# (I) don't need status
-If you don't need note status in Inkdrop, this plugin will hide it
+Make Inkdrop more minimal by hiding the status functionality if you don't use it.